lightpanda-io/browser/README.md

 NOTE: There are hundreds of Web APIs.
 Developing a browser, even just for headless mode, is a huge task.
 It's more about coverage than a _working/not working_ binary situation.

-You can also follow the progess of our Javascript support in our dedicated [zig-js-runtime](https://github.com/lightpanda-io/zig-js-runtime#development) project.
+You can also follow the progress of our Javascript support in our dedicated [zig-js-runtime](https://github.com/lightpanda-io/zig-js-runtime#development) project.

 ## Build from sources